tw-mosip/inji-openid4vp/doc/adr/0002-support-for-multiple-credential-format-vp-token-creation.md

 ### Pros
 - Extensibility to support multiple credential formats for vp_token creation is easier relatively
-- Any new credential format can be supported by implementing the `VPTokenForSigning` and `VPResponseMetadata` interfaces
+- Any new credential format can be supported by implementing the `UnsignedVPToken` and `VPResponseMetadata` interfaces

 ### Cons
 - Consumers will be required to adapt the new changes as it will be included as a breaking change